kateolmstead/rest-api-client/README.md

 PlayRM provides game developers with tools for tracking player behavior and engagement so that they can:

 * Better understand and segment their audience
-* Reach out to new like-minded players
+* Reach out to new, like-minded players
 * Retain their current audience
 * Ultimately generate more revenue for their games